mojaloop/reference-architecture-doc/docs/boundedContexts/thirdPartyApi/index.md

 #### Description

-The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User initiates a Third Party Transaction Request, correctly confirms the Payee details, but the Payee DSFP fails to locate a valid Agreement for the transaction.
+The workflow provided by this UC enables the Switch to handle instances where an authorised PISP User initiates a Third Party Transaction Request, correctly confirms the Payee details, but the Payee DFSP fails to locate a valid Agreement for the transaction.
 The Switch rejects the request and sends notification to the request originating indicating the failure and suggested follow-up actions.

 #### Flow Diagram